-If Medica denies your request for an exception, you, your provider, or other designee may request an independent review of Medica's decision by an external review organization.
-To make a request, you may call Customer Service at one of the telephone numbers listed at the front of this Policy or contact Medica by writing to Customer Service, Route CP595, PO Box 9310, Minneapolis, MN 55440-9310.
+If Medica denies your request for an exception, you, your provider or other designee may request an independent review of Medica's decision by an external review organization.
+To make a request, you may call Customer Service at the number on the back of your Medica ID card or contact Medica by writing to Customer Service, Route CP595, PO Box 9310,

+Minneapolis, MN 55440-9310.
 You will be notified of the external review organization's decision within 72 hours of receipt of the request for external review, unless you are requesting review of a denial that was completed as an expedited review.
 In that case, you will be notified of the external review organization's decision within 24 hours of receipt of the request for external review.

-If you would like to request a copy of Medica's Specialty Drug List exception process or for more information regarding the expedited review process, call Customer Service at one of the telephone numbers listed at the front of this Policy.
+If you would like to request a copy of Medica's Specialty Drug List exception process or for more information regarding the expedited review process, call Customer Service at the number on the back of your Medica ID card.

 - 1. Specialty prescription drugs received from a pharmacy that is not a designated specialty pharmacy. - 2.
 Any amount above what Medica would have paid when you fail to identify yourself to the designated specialty pharmacy as a member.
 (Medica will notify you before enforcement of this provision.) - 3.
-Replacement of a specialty prescription drug due to loss, damage, or theft. - 4.
+Replacement of a specialty prescription drug due to loss, damage or theft. - 4.
 Specialty prescription drugs prescribed by a provider who is not acting within their scope of licensure. - 5.
 Prescription drugs and OTC drugs, except as described in Prescription Drugs. - 6.
 Weight loss medications. - 7.
 Specialty drugs not listed on Medica's Specialty Drug List, unless covered through the exception process described in this Policy. - 8.
 Infertility drugs. - 9.
 New to market drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on the Specialty Drug List.